adjust/adjust_anes/README.md

 Folder named `java` in root folder of this repository is the place where we keep all of our Java files.
 These files are used to build `AdjustGPS.jar` which is actually [native library][adjustgps_jar_native_lib] used for ANE.
+In oder to build it properly, you will need presence of `google-play-services.jar` and `FlashRuntimeExtensions.jar`.
+This is being buit automatically with our Makefile, but like described in Makefile comments, we're actually keeping these Java files as part of Eclipse project where we edit them with presence of needed jar files thus enabling syntax highlighting for easier development.
+Our project is basically `google-play-services_lib` project from Android SDK folder where we just added our Java classes.

+![][gps_java_eclipse_project]

+After making all changes in here, Makefile copies these files into `java` folder located in root directory of repository folder before building `AdjustGPS.jar`.

 At this moment, we have exposed only two methods from Google Play Services library (Mobile Ads part):

 - [getId()][getid_api_ref]